 Time to suck it up!

-After a groggy morning with lots of coffee and water, we waited for our ‘go’ times at the starting line.
-We were numbered up and ‘chipped up’, and the 7:30 start time for the ‘half’ finally came and most of the crowd were off and running!
+After a groggy morning with lots of coffee and water, we found our places at the starting line.
+We were numbered up and ‘chipped up’, and the 7:30 start time for the ‘half’ finally came.
+Most of the crowd were off and running!
 Those of us who were not worthy of the longer race hung out for our 7:45 start time for the 5K.

 Let me just add here that if you have never raced, or even just started a race, the feeling is incredible.
 ‘Adrenaline pumping’ is an understatement.
-Even if you’re not running or if you don’t care at all about what place you finish, the start of a race is invigorating.
+The start of a race is invigorating.

-After a whistle or gunshot at the beginning of a race that shoots adrenaline thoughout your body, the pace slows and runners fall into their own rhythms.
-I know I just fall into my own world of music and the faint sound of my pounding feet.
+That whistle or gunshot literally shoots adrenaline thoughout your body!
+After a few minutes, the pace slows and runners fall into their own rhythms.
+I know I just dive into my own world of music and the faint sound of my pounding feet.

 Running itself is a monotonous feat for the feet.
 Without music or words to carry my mind away, I have problems with sticking with it.
 I need diversion.
 Today the Shreveport scenery was beautiful (and sticky) in the early morning sun.